-- current cost of living challenges and in breach of the mutual trust and confidence term. - 3.9 The Collective Agreement also references budget availability.
-The Council has issued a Section 114 Notice as it is unable to balance the budget in the current financial year.
-The Council's financial position is unprecedented and Government support will be required for many years.
-The additional £2.758m cost of implementing the NJC award was not built into the budget for the current financial year, it is therefore an unfunded additional pressure in 2022/23.
-Finding an additional £2.758m in the current context results in further service and staff reduction considerations.
-The additional cost of the NJC award has been factored into the MTFS from next year however is essentially unfunded as it simply increases the significant structural deficit. - 3.10 The Collective Agreement runs until 2023/24 and ends on the 31st of March 2024.
+- 3.10 The Collective Agreement runs until 2023/24 and ends on the 31st of March 2024.
 Consequently, the next financial year is the final opportunity for the Council to meet the legal and contractual 'no-detriment' clause and match the NJC increases over the period of the Agreement. - 3.11 As reported above the three recognised Trade Unions have all formally requested the Council implement the NJC Award in the current year.
 The local Unite Union have advised they will be seeking a ballot for industrial action due to the delay and uncertainty of the Council implementing the award.
+Unison have advised of specific groups of key staff expressing concern and disappointment that the award has not been implemented.

+3.12 Options

-Unison have advised of specific groups of key staff expressing concern and disappointment that the award has not been implemented. - 3.12 General Services Committee considered three options: - Implement the NJC Award in year.
-This option reverses the local increases applied to the pay scales from 1 April 2022 and instead implements the NJC award of £1925.00 to each pay point.
-This meets the request of the Trade Unions, complies with the spirit of the Collective Agreement, ensures the Council's pay rates remain competitive and in line with national arrangements and avoids disputes with Trade Unions and the workforce.
+• Implement the NJC Award in year.
+This would reverse the increases of 2.5% and 2.25% applied to the pay scales from 1 April and instead implement the NJC award.
+This meets the request of the Trade Unions, complies with the spirit of the Collective Agreement, and ensures the Council's pay rates remain competitive and in line with national arrangements.
 It also ensures the lowest paid groups of staff earn a salary equivalent to the national rate and receive an above inflation increase in pay during a severe cost of living crisis.
+It supports the recruitment and retention of the skills and capacity the Council need to deliver the Improvement & Recovery Plan alongside statutory services whilst, critically, avoiding disputes with the Trade Unions and the workforce.

 The financial implications of this option are significant.
-The additional costs to the general fund in 2022/23 are £2.758m net, representing an unbudgeted increase in expenditure which increases the in-year deficit.
+The costs to the general fund in 2022/23 are £2.758m net, representing an unbudgeted increase in expenditure which increases the in-year deficit.
+By increasing the deficit, further service cuts and staff reductions would be required to meet the additional pressure.